-Generally, our portfolio management fees are charged as a percentage of assets managed by our firm, calculated at 0.25% per quarter, pro-rated for partial quarters.
-The fee is determined by multiplying 0.25% by the assets in the client's account valued as of the last day of the prior calendar quarter.
-DCA's advisory fee is payable quarterly on the first business day after the fifteenth day of the second month of the applicable quarter and shall be prorated for partial periods.
+Generally, our portfolio management fees are charged as a percentage of assets managed by our firm for the client, determined in each case dependent on the specific scope of services to be provided to each client.
+DCA's advisory fee may be payable monthly or quarterly.
+If quarterly, the advisory fee is payable on the first business day after the fifteenth day of the second month of the applicable quarter and shall be prorated for partial periods.
 In the event of termination during a period where any pre-paid base management fees exist, DCA will refund the client the amount of any unearned base management fees within five (5) days following such termination effective date.

 Depending on DCA's level of active involvement in the identification, management, oversight and value creation process of client investments, and in an effort to align DCA's interest to those of its clients, DCA may also receive a performance-based fee.
 Performance-based fees will be determined by the client's individual circumstances and the scope of services provided by DCA and will not exceed 10% of the account's overall performance.
-Any performance-based fees are explicitly discussed with the client in detail before entering into this type of arrangement and are detailed (with calculation examples) in the Client Agreement.
+Any performance-based fees are explicitly discussed with the client in detail before entering into this type of arrangement and are detailed (with calculation examples) in each client's agreement.
 Any performance-based fee is billed quarterly in arrears.
 To qualify for this type of fee schedule, a client must either demonstrate a net worth of at least \$2,200,000 (excluding personal residence) or must have at least \$1,100,000 under management.
 Please refer to Item 6 below for additional information.

 For those client relationships that include a performance fee, such fees are based upon the actual realized cash received by the client (whether from dividends, distributions or sales).
 No performance-based fee will be assessed for any unrealized or mark-to-market gains.
-In accordance with the terms of the Client's Agreement, all performance fees are invoiced in arrears 45 days following the end of each calendar quarter.
+In accordance with the terms of each client's agreement, all performance fees are invoiced in arrears 45 days following the end of each calendar quarter.

-Generally, DCA requires a minimum of \$50,000,000 of assets under management for this service, which can be waived in DCA's sole discretion.
-Clients who elect to terminate their contracts will be charged a performance-based fee based on the performance of the account for the measuring period going back from the termination date and pro-rated from the date on which the performance-based fee was previously assessed by our firm.
+DCA typically requires a minimum of \$50,000,000 of assets under management for this service, which can be waived in DCA's sole discretion.
+Clients who elect to terminate their contracts will typically be charged a performance-based fee based on the performance of the account for the measuring period going back from the termination date and pro-rated from the date on which the performance-based fee was previously assessed by our firm.